 This Quarterly Report on Form 10-Q contains forward-looking statements.
 All statements other than statements of historical or current facts contained in this Quarterly Report on Form 10-Q may be forward-looking statements.
 Statements regarding our future results of operations and financial position, business strategy and plans and objectives of management for future operations, including, among others, liquidity, growth and profitability strategies and factors and trends affecting our business are forward-looking statements.
-Forward-looking statements can be identified in some cases by the use of words such as "believe," "can," "could," "potential," "predict," "goals," "seek," "should," "may," "may have," "would," "estimate," "continue," "anticipate," "intend," "expect," the negative of these words, other similar expressions or by discussions of strategy, plans or intentions.
+Forward-looking statements can be identified in some cases by the use of words such as "believe," "can," "could," "potential," "plan," "predict," "goals," "seek," "should," "may," "may have," "would," "estimate," "continue," "anticipate," "intend," "expect," the negative of these words, other similar expressions or by discussions of strategy, plans or intentions.

 The forward-looking statements in this Quarterly Report on Form 10-Q are only predictions.
 We have based these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our business, financial condition and results of operations.
 Forward-looking statements involve known and unknown risks, uncertainties and other important factors that may cause our actual results, performance or achievements, or industry results, to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
 We believe that these factors include, but are not limited to, the factors set forth under the heading "Risk Factors."
-Because forward-looking statements are inherently subject to risks and uncertainties, some of which cannot be predicted or quantified, you should not rely on these forward-looking statements as predictions of future events.
+In addition, with respect to the acquisition discussed in this Quarterly Report on Form 10-Q, these factors also include risks related to: (1) costs related to the integration of the acquisition, (2) the inability to successfully merge goals and technology with the acquisition company, (3) the ability to recognize the anticipated benefits of the acquisition (including expected orders and revenues for the acquisition company, which are based on our reasonable due diligence of such company and the information and representations that such company has made to us), which may be affected by, among other things, competition, brand recognition, the ability of the combined companies to grow and manage growth profitably and retain their key employees, (4) the failure of the combined companies to effectively scale tracker systems and solutions in certain international markets and (5) changes in applicable laws or regulations that impact the feasibility of the operations of the combined companies.
+Because forward-looking statements as predictions of future events.
 The events and circumstances reflected in our forward-looking statements may not be achieved or occur and actual results could differ materially from those projected in the forward-looking statements.

 In addition, statements that "we believe" and similar statements reflect our beliefs and opinions on the relevant subject.
 These statements are based upon information available to us as of the date of this Quarterly Report on Form 10-Q, and while we believe such information forms a reasonable basis for such statements, such information may be limited or incomplete, and our statements should not be read to indicate that we have conducted an exhaustive inquiry into, or review of, all potentially available relevant information.
-These statements are inherently uncertain and investors are cautioned not to unduly rely upon these statements.
+These statements are inherently uncertain, and investors are cautioned not to unduly rely upon these statements.